juancarloskatigbak8/PlayAnalytics-Machine-Learning-Driven-Sports-Management-Portal/README.md

 1. Extraction of playanalytics.zip

-First, click on the green (<> Code) button and click on Download ZIP.
-Unzip playanalytics.zip.
+First, click on the green (<> Code) button and click on Download ZIP to be able to download the whole Repository.
+Extract and unzip playanalytics.zip.
 If there is a nested folder (playanalytics/playanalytics/), ensure the inner folder is moved to a convenient location like your Desktop.

 2. Set Up a Virtual Environment
 Recommended: Use Python 3.11+ (Anaconda or system Python)